npolar/api.npolar.no/external/cls.fr/README.md

 # Argos system data management

-The [Argos](http://en.wikipedia.org/wiki/Argos_system) system has been used at the Norwegian Polar Institute almost since 1979.
+The [Argos](http://en.wikipedia.org/wiki/Argos_system) system has been used at the Norwegian Polar Institute since 1979.

 This document outlines how Argos data is managed internally.
 Data management involves
 * harvesting, archiving, processing, publishing, validating, and securing data